perrette/runner/README.md

     --a 4 --b 0 --out out/4
     --a 4 --b 1 --out out/5

-The command above run an ensemble of 6 model versions, by calling `echo` executable and with the arguments indicated in `--args`, where {a}, {b} and {} will be formatted using appropriate values.
+The command above run an ensemble of 6 model versions, by calling `echo` with following arguments, where {a}, {b} and {} will be formatted using runtime parameter and run directory values.
 Without `--test`, the command would be run in the background, in parallel subprocesses.

 The same command could be achieved with --arg-param-prefix and --arg-out-prefix:

-    job run -p a=2,3,4 b=0,1 -o out -x echo --arg-param-prefix "--{} " --arg-out-prefix "--out " --test
+    job run -p a=2,3,4 b=0,1 -o out --arg-param-prefix "--{} " --arg-out-prefix "--out " --test echo

     --out out/0 --a 2 --b 0
     --out out/1 --a 2 --b 1